simulatedrealty/tinyworld/README.md

            > exotic places, playing the guitar, and reading science fiction books.
 How about you?
 ```

 `TinyWorld` enforces very little constraints on the possible interactions.
-Subclasses, however, are supposed to provide more strucutred environments.
+Subclasses, however, are supposed to provide more structured environments.

 ### Utilities